tari-project/tari/RFC/src/Glossary.md

 [mempool]: #mempool

-The mempool is the set of transactions that have been validated by a base node, but have not yet been included in the longest proof-of-work chain yet.
+The mempool is the set of transactions that have been validated by a base node, but have not yet been included in the longest proof-of-work chain.
 Miners usually draw from the mempool to build up transaction [block]s.

-## MimbleWimble
+## Mimblewimble
 [mimblewimble]: #mimblewimble 'a privacy-centric cryptocurrency protocol'

-MimbleWimble is a privacy-centric cryptocurrency protocol.
+Mimblewimble is a privacy-centric cryptocurrency protocol.
 It was [dropped](https://download.wpsoftware.net/bitcoin/wizardry/mimblewimble.txt) in the Bitcoin Developers chatroom by an anonymous author and has since been refined by several authors, including Andrew Poelstra.